Diagnosis of Throat Disorders

-Mild throat conditions can be treated at home with sufficient rest and over-the-counter medication, and do not require the attention of an ENT or throat specialist
+Mild throat conditions can be treated at home with sufficient rest and over-the-counter medication, and do not require the attention of an ENT specialist or throat doctor.

 Throat disorders can be caused by bacterial and viral infections.
 Viral infections such as pharyngitis and laryngitis are treated symptomatically.
 This usually means drinking plenty of fluids and resting the throat by refraining from talking, singing and even whispering.
 Lozenges and over-the-counter pain relievers can also be taken to soothe the throat.
 If the conditions are caused by a bacterial infection, however, antibiotics may be administered.

 Strep throat, in particular, is a bacterial infection that requires the immediate medical attention of a throat doctor.
 Antibiotics such as penicillin and amoxicillin are commonly prescribed for strep throat, in addition to self-care methods previously mentioned.

 In the case of severe tonsillitis where there is already difficulty swallowing and breathing, the throat surgeon may opt to remove the tonsils via tonsillectomy.
 Surgery is also a main form of treatment for throat cancer and polyps.